Do you want to configure your WordPress SMTP settings and set up emails?

 If you want to use WP Mail SMTP without the hassle and have your email delivery issues fixed once and for all, this is likely the best option for you.

+You can purchase White Glove Setup with your license, or if you prefer, you can add it on later.
 To get setup assistance, see how to request White Glove Setup.

 If you’d prefer to configure WordPress SMTP settings yourself, let’s walk through the process next.